How to Match Colors in Photoshop: The Expert’s Guide

-What is color matching in Photography?
+What is Color Matching in Photography?

 Color matching in photography is the process of adjusting the color balance of an image to ensure that the colors appear true to life.
 This is particularly important in commercial photography, where products must be accurately represented to potential customers.